 Self Guided Walking Holidays in Italy

-Our self guided walking holidays in Italy include the famous Amalfi coast, the Cinque Terre, Sardinia and Sicily.
-We have hand-picked some less visited hiking trails in these popular regions so that you can be all by yourself, surrounded by nature.
-You will walk from village to village, through forests and vineyards and spectacular terraced landscapes overlooking the sea.
+Our self guided Italy walking holidays include the famous Amalfi coast, the Cinque Terre, Sardinia, Piedmont, the Alps and the Dolomites.
+We have curated the best itineraries in these popular regions so that you can be all by yourself, surrounded by nature.